airbeds

 A) Mattress Cover or Shell.

-C) Air Inflator: Either the Eclipse Air Pump, Digital "Deluxe" Air Inflator or the Digital "Ultra" Air Inflator.
+C) Air Inflator: Either the Digital "Ultra" Air Inflator or the Adjust-A-Rest "SQ" Super Quiet Air Inflator.

 E) Air Chamber(s) (1 for Single Air Chamber, 2 for Dual Air Chambers)